thacherT1D/webdevstuff/Agile_Project_Management/Capstone_Full_Stack_Project.desc.md

 * Have some sort of API integration
   * Email, maps, stocks, text messages, physical devices etc...
   * See http://www.programmableweb.com/apis/directory for ideas
+* Incorporate a technology we didn't cover in-depth in class, i.e. reactjs, socket.io

 The ideal project has interesting functionality visible to non-logged-in users (easier for employers to see).